Guide to Cato Data Lake Storage

 In the table above:

-• A total of 3 Gbps bandwidth across all sites would generate an estimated peak of four million events per hour
+• A total of 3 Gbps bandwidth across all sites would generate an estimated peak of five million events per hour

-• A total of 2,000 SDP clients would generate an additional estimated peak of one million events per hour
+• A total of 5,000 SDP clients would generate an additional estimated peak of two and a half million events per hour

 • This could be covered by buying three Data Lake Storage units of the appropriate duration.